A Guide to EOIR Online Case Status

 How Much Does it Cost to Appeal an Immigration Denial?

 You will need to pay a non-refundable fee when filing the appeal.
 The rates are not constant, but it is currently $110.
-Since the filing fee may change, it is important to check for the current filing fee prior to filing your appeal.
+Since the filing fee may change, checking for the current filing fee before filing your appeal is essential.